7RU7H/CTFs/HackTheBox/Retired-Machines/Response/Response-Helped-Through.md

 - VS Code / Codium and snyk plugin is must to have!
 Learnt:
 - API hacking - Burpsuite best practices regarding forking requests
-- Session and Cookie hacking - key expose signing reuse to the then control json field that use that key Beyond Root:
+- Session and Cookie hacking - key expose signing reuse to the then control JSON field that use that key Beyond Root:
 - Golang  version of the web server and spawn a another webserver for vulnerable machine
 - Implement a server with